mohammadehsanii/Music_Signal_Processing/README.md

 # **Music Emotion Analysis**

----

-Awesome!
-Based on your project details and the existing content in `README.md`, I’ve crafted an **attractive, professional, and well-structured README** that will stand out on GitHub and clearly convey the depth and impact of your work.

-You can copy and paste the following to replace your existing README or merge as needed:

----

 # 🎵 Music Emotion Analysis 🎧
 *Unlocking the emotional soul of sound using AI & Signal Processing*